jsdelivrbot/fullstack-microservices-1/README.md

 * Vulcanize for a prod environment
 * Explore other transports for stager (streams, etc)
 * Fix the build warnings
+* Update node version to latest from 4.0.0

 # Thoughts